andycowl/bbdb3-manual/tutorial.rst

 Duplicates
 ----------

-BBDB offers help in managing a contact database.
+BBDB includes features to help manage a contact database.
 A common problem is that of duplicate entries; a person who has different aliases ('Dave', 'David') or multiple email addresses (e.g. home, work) or historic, outdated fields.

 Add a new entry for 'Larry Mullen' with an email address of 'larry.mullen@islandrecords.com'.